TOAST-DOCS/Data-Flow/en/console-user-guide.md

 * Completely delete flow metadata
 * Deleted flow cannot be recovered again.
 * Running flow cannot be deleted.

-### Learn More
+### More - Start a flow

-Control the action of starting or stopping flows.

-* Allows to start flows in the stopped state.
-* You can stop a flow that is ready to run or is running by forwarding start request.
+Start a flow that is stopped.

 * Each flow can run only one at a time.
 * Temporarily saved flow starts with the version that was last saved.
+* You cannot start a flow that has never been saved, only drafted.
 * You cannot start a flow if it has never been saved even once.
 * A flow cannot be started the same as the flow initiated by the user, even if the flow is already being run by Scheduler.

+### More - End a flow
+* You can end flows that are preparing to run, running, or draining.
+* End flows without processing any remaining events.

+### More - End after flow draining
+* You can end a running flow after draining it.
+* Draining means processing the remaining events in the flow.
+* If the timeout time is exceeded, the draining will end without finishing.
+* If the draining ends with timeouts remaining, exit immediately.
+* A flow that is draining can be terminated directly via End Flow.

 ## See Flow in Details

 Detail page that checks the details of selected flow.
 Go to **Data & Analytics > DataFlow > Management > Click one of the flows**.
 You can adjust the screen ratio by moving the boundary between the flow list area and the flow detail view area.
 You can also adjust the screen proportion to specified percentage by using Resize Area button located in the upper right corner of Flow detail view area.

 ### Basic Information

 Displays detailed flow metadata.